samanthaming/samanthaming.com/content/tidbits/44-refactoring-conditional-adding-property-to-object.md

 ---
 title: Refactoring Conditional Adding Property to Object
 description: Instead of conditionally adding a property using a Ternary.
-Use the "||" operator...
+Use the "||" operator.
 tags: [javascript]
 order: 44
 createdAt: 2019-1-20